What is a summer wetsuit?

 Shortarm vs shorty-longleg wetsuits

-When the water temperature rises to around 18~25°C in the European summer, you can start considering using a shortarm wetsuit or shorty with long arms.
+When the water temperature rises to around 18~25°C in the European summer, use a shortarm wetsuit or shorty with long arms.
 Both wetsuits types are often available in both GBS or flatlock seam constructions.
 A shortarm wetsuit works especially well when the water is still a bit cold, but the air temperature is warm.
-It will keep your legs warm while gaining extra mobility in the arms when paddling because of the short arm sleeves.
+It keeps your legs warm while gaining extra mobility in the arms when paddling because of the short arm sleeves.
 A shorty-longarm does the opposite: It keeps your body and arms warm when the air is cold while the water is still warm by the end of summer.
-Both shortarm and longarm shorties mostly have 2 mm neoprene thickness in all panels.
+Both shortarm and longarm shorties usually come in 2 mm thick neoprene panels.

 Shorties are shortarm and short leg wetsuits.
-Shorties are mainly available in non-waterproof flatlock seam construction.
+They often come in non-waterproof flatlock seam construction.
 Shorties are only worn when the water and air temperatures are above 20°C. They give a bit of protection against the cold, but don’t expect much as the seams are not watertight and the neoprene is only 2mm thin.
 Shorties are the most affordable wetsuit type available.

-Other neoprene wetsuit items can be considered to use in summer such as a longjohn, a long leg wetsuit with no sleeves and a low collar, usually available with a shoulder closure instead of a zip.
-Longjohns are mainly used for stand up paddling and are hardly used for surfing.
-A 2mm neoprene top combined with boardshorts can be used to keep your core warm but keep that boardshorts feeling.
-If your main concern is UV protection and not warmth, you can consider using a rash vest or lycra top.
-They usually have a UPF 50+ rating to protect you from sunburn without using sunscreen on your body.
-Neoprene reef booties can be used to protect your feet when surfing on reefs or rocks.
-Reef boots protect your feet when paddling out or wiping out.
+You can consider other neoprene wetsuit items to use in summer, such as a longjohn, a long leg wetsuit with no sleeves and a low collar, usually available with a shoulder closure instead of a zip.
+You can use a 2mm neoprene top combined with boardshorts to keep your core warm but keep that ‘boardshorts feeling’.
+If your main concern is UV protection and not warmth, use a rash vest or lycra top.
+These usually have a UPF 50+ rating and protect you from sunburn without having to use sunscreen.
+Use neoprene reef booties to protect your feet when surfing on reefs or rocks.

 Warmth vs. stretch vs. UV protection

-Summer wetsuits can be arranged in different categories: warmth, stretch, and UV protection.
+We can arrange summer wetsuits in different categories: warmth, stretch, and UV protection.
 Most summer wetsuits have panels between 3 and 2mm neoprene thickness.
 If you go for a summer wetsuit that focuses on warmth, you can start wearing a summer wetsuit earlier in the season.
 This means a more flexible, high-performance wetsuit when the water is still a bit chilly.
-This will increase mobility while surfing without getting cold.
+This increases mobility while surfing without getting cold.
 A warm summer wetsuit usually features GBS and sealed seams, single lined chest and back and quickdry plush inside lining.
-Make sure you choose a high-end wetsuit with high-quality neoprene foam and lining to ensure a flexible unrestrictive wetsuit.
+Choose a high-end wetsuit with high-quality neoprene foam and lining to ensure a flexible unrestrictive wetsuit.

 Double lined GBS flexibility

-If you find flexibility, stretch and easy paddling more important than warmth because the water is warm enough anyway, you can consider a summer wetsuit that is made for flexibility.
-Make sure high-quality double lined neoprene foam and glued and blind stitched (GBS) seams are used.
-A wetsuit without quickdry lining could be slightly more flexible in these areas.
+If you find flexibility, stretch and easy paddling more important than warmth because the water is warm enough, consider a summer wetsuit that is made for flexibility.
+Make sure to pick a wetsuit with high-quality double lined neoprene foam and glued and blind stitched (GBS) seams.
+A wetsuit without quickdry lining is slightly more flexible in these areas.